yellows8/3ds_homemenuhax/README.md

 * v9.6
 * v9.7

 This flaw was introduced with the Home Menu version which added support for themes: 9.0.0-X on Old3DS, v8.1 on New3DS.
 Old3DS JPN theme support was "added" 9.1.0-XJ.
-The lowest system-version supported by this is v9.0.
+The lowest system-version supported by exploit is v9.0.

-This flaw still exists with system-version 10.1.0-X, the newest version this flaw was checked for at the time of writing.
-Last system-version this haxx was successfully tested with: 10.1.0-X.
+Every version starting with v9.0 is supported unless mentioned otherwise, system-versions starting with 10.2.0-X are not supported(see above).

 The initial release archive only supported USA, EUR, and JPN.
 The latest git also supports KOR, which should be included in the next release.
 TWN can't be supported currently.
 CHN isn't supported since the last Home Menu update(v7.0) was before themes even existed in Home Menu.